inlets/docs.inlets.dev/docs/uplink/ingress-for-tunnels.md

     secretName: openfaas-cert
 ```

-## Setup tunnel ingress with an Istio Ingress gateway
+## Expose the Tunnel with an Istio Ingress Gateway

 1. Create a new certificate Issuer for tunnels: